Oeste (intermunicipal community)

 The law establishing the framework for intermunicipal communities and metropolitan areas was approved by the Assembly of the Republic (Assembleia da República) on 27 August 2008.
 On 25 November 2008, the Associação de Municípios do Oeste (Association of Municipalities of the West), by the approval of the municipal assemblies (assembleias municipais) of each of its constituent municipalities, converted itself into the Comunidade Intermunicipal do Oeste.
 The law formally establishing the names, borders, and duties of the intermunicipal communities and metropolitan areas was approved by the Assembly of the Republic on 12 September 2013.

 Oeste is the successor to Associação de Municípios do Oeste (Association of Municipalities of the West) and Comunidade Urbana do Oeste (Urban Community of the West; abbreviated ComUrb Oeste), which had been instituted on 29 March 2004.

-Oeste is coterminous with the statistical NUTS 3 subregion Oeste within the NUTS II Centro Region.
-It is a region famous for its fruits and vegetables production, namely the famous pêra rocha variety.
+Oeste is coterminous with the statistical NUTS 3 within the NUTS II of Oeste e Vale do Tejo.

+The Oeste region is characterised by a coastal and rural influence.
+Horticulture is particularly important, especially the pear Rocha, the Alcobaça apple and the Óbidos and Alcobaça sour cherry.

+Surfing, beaches, monumental heritage and geology make tourism an important economic activity in the region.